Structuring A Business Acquisition Or Merger

 There are also state and federal regulations that affect business transactions.
 Among other things, these laws address antitrust, licensing and permitting, securities and tax issues.
 Depending on the form the transaction takes, different aspects of these laws can be triggered.

-Houston Attorneys Handling Complex Business Transactions
+Texas Attorneys Handling Complex Business Transactions

 The attorneys of Stephenson Fournier are prepared to handle every aspect of a business acquisition or merger.
 Our legal representation extends from initial due diligence through determination of purchase price and payment terms; structuring and negotiating the merger or purchase agreement and all the ancillary documents including business terms, representations, warranties and indemnification terms; and optimizing the structure based on tax considerations.